AdaCore/gnatstudio/docs/users_guide/main_window.rst

 As for scenario variables, the mode can be changed by clicking on the value and selecting a new value in the popup window.

+If you are not using build modes and want to save some space on the screen, you can use the local settings menu :guilabel:`Show build modes` to disable the display.

 .. index:: windows; files view
 .. _The_File_View: